Heat Pump Conference

 Laura Bishop – GSHPA

 The UK is full of buildings dating back many years, hundreds of years in some cases, with poor fabric condition and high heat loss.
 Can heat pumps be used in these buildings?
 If so, how can they be successfully deployed and what are they steps needed to ensure a good outcome for the developer and the owner?
+Retrofitting with heat pumps

-Growing the market for heat pumps: Government’s approach to clean heat
+The Government's approach to clean heat

 Lord Callanan – Parliamentary Under Secretary of State at BEIS